How to Save Up an Emergency Fund as fast as possible, so you can deal with any unforeseen expenses that might come up and try to derail your budget.

 Track Your Expenses

-It is important to track your monthly income and expenses before setting up an emergency fund.
-This is because it will give you a good idea of just how big of a fund you need to aim for to cover all of your lifestyle necessities.
+It is important to track your monthly income and monthly expenses before setting up an emergency fund.
+This will give you a good idea of just how big of a fund you need to aim for to cover all of your lifestyle necessities.

 Any amount will help, but most will agree that having at least three months worth of savings will provide a pretty comfortable cushion, until you are able to get back on track.

-You can use the FREE Printable Budget Planner to help you keep track of all of your expenses.
+You can use the FREE Printable Budget Planner to help you keep track at least three months of expenses.

 Saving money can be tricky, but having goals can help you stay on track with your savings.